 Complaints Made by Telephone

 You may wish to make a complaint in writing and, if so, please follow the procedure in paragraphs 4 and 5 below.
 However, if you would rather speak on the telephone about your complaint, then please telephone the individual nominated under the Chambers Complaints Procedure to deal with complaints.
-If the complaint is against a member of Chambers, contact Jessica Goldring (email@example.com or 07473 053074).
-She will make a note of the details of your complaint and what you would like done about it.
-She will discuss your concerns with you and aim to resolve them.
-If the matter is resolved, she will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
+If the complaint is against a member of Chambers, contact Richard Vile, the Senior Clerk (firstname.lastname@example.org or 07473 053 074).
+He will make a note of the details of your complaint and what you would like done about it.
+He will discuss your concerns with you and aim to resolve them.
+If the matter is resolved, he will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 If your complaint is not resolved on the telephone, you will be invited to write to us about it within the next 14 days so it can be investigated formally.

 - Your name and address.